skimlab/eddy-postproc/README.md

    The proportions do not have to add up to 100%.

-6. Create *datasets* folder inside the *output_dir* folder and copy all DDN graph JSON files into *output_dir*/**datasets** folder.

-7. Test the site and make necessary changes in
+6. Test the site and make necessary changes in
    1. **index.html** and
    2. **summary_table.html**

-8. Move all the files in *output_dir* into your destination folder for web-hosting.
+7. Move all the files in *output_dir* into your destination folder for web-hosting.